vukojaluka/songify/README.md

 with following options: Typescript, Vue Router, Pinia, Prettier and ESLint.

-For the styling it is using tailwind 3 css and [shadcn/vue](https://www.shadcn-vue.com/) components based on tailwind.
+For the styling it is using Tailwind 3 css and [shadcn/vue](https://www.shadcn-vue.com/) components based on Tailwind css.

-## Install Dependencies
+## Get start

 ```sh
 pnpm install